weekend events

 Schedule reliability and time zone, how starts and rules are enforced, how new players enter events without weeks of grinding, and whether weekends feel curated or just nonstop mini-events.
 Fewer, cleaner nights usually beat constant noise.

-• Welcome to KiwiSMP, a crossplay server for both Java and Bedrock players on 1.21.1.
+Welcome to KiwiSMP, a crossplay Minecraft server for both Java and Bedrock players on 1.21.1.
 Choose the style of Minecraft you want to play.
-Our Earth SMP is built around clans, country wars, and large-scale conflict as players fight for control acr…
+Our Earth SMP is built around clans, country wars, and large-scale conflict as players compete for…